Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment: Monitoring system

 \section{Monitoring system}

-For stable data-taking and systematic analyses of tiny signals, environmental parameters such as trigger rate, detector temperatures, high voltage variations, and humidities, must be controlled and continuously monitored.
+For stable data-taking and systematic analyses of tiny signals, environmental parameters, such as the trigger rate and detector temperature, high-voltage variations, and humidity, must be controlled and monitored.
 To achieve this, a variety of sensors for specific monitoring tasks are employed.
-These devices are controlled and read out by a common database server and a visualization program.
-In this section briefly discusses the environmental monitoring system for the NEON experiment.
+These devices are controlled and read out using a common database server and a visualization program.
+This section briefly discusses the environmental monitoring system used in the NEON experiment.

-Temperatures and humidities are monitored using two thermo-hygrometer and a thermocouple sensor.
-The thermocouple sensor is placed in contact with the liquid scintillator inside the acrylic box.
-Whereas, the other two thermo-hygrometer sensors monitor the temperatures and humidities at detector room and tunnel, respectively.
-Temperature and humidity statuses are monitored every minute.
-Further, high voltages are provided and controlled by a CAEN high voltage crate that is monitored via a software provided by the company.
-In addition, voltages of preamp supply units are monitored by Labjack U6 DAC module.
-All of the supplied high voltages, currents, preamp voltages, and PMT statuses are monitored once per 30 s.
-Moreover, CPU, memory, and disk usage of DAQ computer are also monitored every 10 s.
-Here, InfluxDB 7 was used for storing the monitoring data and Grafana 8 for visualization.
-Figure~\ref{slowmonitoring} shows an example of the environmental monitoring performed in October 2021.
-A similar system was already employed by the COSINE-100 experiment~\cite{COSINE-100:2021mlj}.
+Temperature and humidity are monitored using two thermo-hygrometers, and a thermocouple sensor.
+The thermocouple sensor is placed in contact with an LS inside an acrylic box.
+The other two thermo-hygrometer sensors monitor the temperature and humidity in the detector room and tunnel, respectively.
+The temperature and humidity status are monitored every minute.
+Furthermore, high voltages are provided and controlled by a CAEN high-voltage crate that is monitored by software provided by the company.
+In addition, the voltages of the preamp supply units are monitored using the Labjack U6 digital-to-analog converter module.
+All supplied high voltages, currents, preamp voltages, and PMT statuses are monitored once every 30\,s.
+Moreover, the CPU, memory, and disk usage of the DAQ computer are monitored every 10\,s.
+Here, InfluxDB\,7 was used to store the monitoring data, and Grafana\,8 is used for visualization.
+Fig.~\ref{slowmonitoring} shows an example of environmental monitoring performed in October 2021.
+A similar system has already been employed in the COSINE-100 experiment~\cite{COSINE-100:2021mlj}.

+Owing to the security policy in the reactor complex, no online connection for the monitoring system is allowed.
+Shift crews transfer the monitoring data to an internet-connected server every two or four weeks through onsite visits.